Mar 03, 2015 07:31 PM EST

 Evidence shows that the fat content in a mother's breast milk comes from her lower half of the body, which includes her thighs, buttocks, etc. This means that the high amount of Omega 3's becomes a part of the baby's balanced breakfast.

-But, having fat-bottoms is not the only way to having intelligent children.
+But, having fat-bottoms is not the only way of having intelligent children.
 There are other factors that play a role in it, such as the overall fitness of your body, and the diet.
+The issue of unhealthy fat comes into play as well, but monitoring is easy as body fat scales show women the exact percentage of body fat they have to make sure healthy levels are not exceeded and that they stay within normal parameters.

 To conclude, stay active, stay healthy, and carry good fat below the waist, and of course, having healthy genetics doesn't hurt either.